 And don’t forge to make it easy for your team to communicate and share this information.
 Knowing your customer reactions and the status of an important account in real time is a significant step in building out your customer journey maps.
 If a customer is complaining about a new feature—and it turns out other customers have been saying the same thing—is your customer support team able to communicate that to your product team?

 Beyond email, how else is your team able to communicate with each other in real time?
-(Hint: team messaging, video conferencing, and even a good old-fashioned phone call are all acceptable alternatives depending on the situation.)
+(Hint: team messaging, video calls, and even a good old-fashioned phone call are all acceptable alternatives depending on the situation.)
 Make sure you and your team are equipped with an easy way to reach out to each other quickly if something urgent comes up.
-For instance, having a desktop and mobile app that lets you message, video conference, and call each other—all in one place—might be something to look into:
+For instance, having a desktop and mobile app that lets you message, video conference, and virtual call each other—all in one place—might be something to look into:

 3. Map out touchpoints